nataraj2/MultiphaseSolverAMReX/README.md

 ```
 vi amrex/Tools/GNUMake/Make.local
 ```
-In Make.local, change the path to IRLDIR, and the compilers CXX, CC, FC, F90.
+In the first 5 lines of Make.local, change the path to IRLDIR, and the compilers CXX, CC, FC, F90.
 Make sure to use MPI compilers.

 # Running